-Grocery shopping around the holidays can be excruciatingly painful.
+Grocery shopping during the holidays can be excruciatingly painful.

-In recent years I’ve done my shopping earlier and earlier, simply because the crowds are more than I can manage.
+In recent years, I’ve been doing my shopping earlier and earlier, simply because the crowds are more than I can handle.
 It’s just too frustrating to wait in line for hours, and it isn’t a good use of my time.

 Honestly, I’ve never seen a grocery store this busy – in almost 40 years, and in any of the seven US cities I’ve lived in.
-People couldn’t even push their carts down the aisle because the line for the checkout extended to the middle of the store in every aisle.
-At one point, my husband called me to ask if I just wanted to bail…but then we had an idea.
+Customers couldn’t even push their carts down the aisle because the lines for the checkout extended to the middle of the store in every aisle.
+At one point, my husband called me from another end of the store to ask if I just wanted to bail…but then we had an idea.

 When have you come up with a great Plan B to save yourself from stress and frustration?